 Got into Army Car

 Civilian witnesses at the scene of the arrests on the evening of 6 October told of seeing four military with one woman in a motor car travelling on Clonliffe Road.
 It dropped off the lady and moved off again towards Drumcondra before stopping suddenly at the junction with Jones’s Road.
 The officers in the car ordered several passersby – including the three youths – to halt, holding them up and frisking them at gunpoint.
 One of those stopped was an armed CID man named Charles Murphy who was told to go home as there could be trouble.
-Three young men were seen by several witnesses getting into the car with four men in uniform and being driven away towards the city via Drumcondra Road.
-The only one of the prisoners definitely identified by witnesses was Eamonn Hughes, known as a local resident.
+Three young men were seen by Murphy and several other witnesses getting into the car with four men in uniform and being driven away towards the city via Drumcondra Road.
+The only one of the prisoners definitely identified by name by witnesses at the scene was Eamonn Hughes, known as a local resident.
+But Murphy would later be able to identify all three of the arrested men.

 Lena Sandvoss who lived in no. 147 Clonliffe Road was the girlfriend of one of the officers, Comdt.
 Sean O’Connell (who she would marry in 1926).
 She stated she’d travelled home that evening from the theatre in a car with a female companion and three Free State officers – O’Connell, Capt.
 Nicholas Tobin and Comdt.
 Charles Dalton.
 She had first met Dalton only that evening.
 As she entered her front door she heard shouting on the road.
 Looking out, she saw a number of men in uniform holding up civilians and three men put into a car and driven away with them.
 She could not identify any of the soldiers involved.